conradkleinespel/rooster/README.md

 curl -sSL 'https://raw.githubusercontent.com/conradkleinespel/rooster/master/install.sh' | sh
 ```

-The script above has been tested on Ubuntu (14.04, 16.04, 16.10), Debian 8, CentOS 7, Fedora 25 and FreeBSD 11.
-If you use another operating system, you might need to install `unzip`, `pkg-config`, `libx11-dev` and `libxmu-dev` packages first.
+If the install script fails, make sure you have these programs/packages installed: `sha256sum`, `tar`, `pkg-config`, `libx11-dev` and `libxmu-dev`.
+Then try running the install script again.

 Once you have installed Rooster, you can view documentation with:
 ```shell